jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.Benchmarks.md

   be present.

 ### Notes for Results

-The current measurements are for indication only.
-There is no decoding of verbose messages and their arguments or control messages in this current implementation.

 A change in the Operating System or its configuration, update of software, may change results.
 To compare changes, configurations must be the same.